-Threats countered only by the Operating Environ- ment T.OPERATE Insecure Operation.
-Compromise of the directory may occur because of improper configuration, administration, and/or operation of the composite system.
-T.CRASH Abrupt Interruptions .
+Threats countered only by T.OP the Operating Environment

+- T.OPERATE Insecure Operation.
+Compromise of the directory or an application hosted by OC4J may occur because of improper configuration, administration, and/or operation of the composite system. - T.CRASH Abrupt Interruptions.
 Abrupt interruptions to the operation of the TOE may cause security related data, such as audit data, to be lost or corrupted.
-Such interruptions may arise from human error or from failures of software, hardware, power supplies, or storage media.
-T.PHYSICAL Physical Attack.
+Such interruptions may arise from human error or from failures of software, hardware, power supplies, or storage media. - T.PHYSICAL Physical Attack.
 Security-critical parts of the TOE or the underlying operating system and/or network services may be subjected to physical attack by unauthorised users which could compromise security.